Ruby Sunday: Appearances

 Doctor Who is a long-running British science-fiction television series that began in 1963.
 It stars its protagonist, The Doctor, an alien who travels through time and space in a ship known as the TARDIS, as well as their travelling companions.
 When the Doctor dies, they can undergo a process known as "regeneration", completely changing the Doctor's appearance and personality.
 Throughout their travels, the Doctor often comes into conflict with various alien species and antagonists.

 Ruby Sunday is introduced in the 2023 Christmas special "The Church on Ruby Road".
 The story depicts Ruby as a baby in the year 2004 being abandoned on the doorstep of a church on Ruby Road by her birth mother.
 Ruby is taken in and fostered by Carla Sunday (Michelle Greenidge), and after the Police's appeal to find her birth parents fails, she adopts Ruby.
 Though Ruby enlists the help of Davina McCall to find her birth parents, McCall is unable to turn up anything regarding the identity of Ruby's parents.
-Soon after, Goblins arrive and kidnap another foster child being cared for by Carla, and she teams up with the Fifteenth Doctor (Ncuti Gatwa) to rescue the child.
-The Goblins travel back in time to kidnap an infant Ruby, leading to the Doctor going back in time to stop them and save Ruby.
-Ruby subsequently joins the Doctor on his travels.
+Soon after, Goblins arrive and kidnap another newborn foster child being cared for by Carla, and she teams up with the Fifteenth Doctor (Ncuti Gatwa) to rescue the child.
+Due to the Doctor and Ruby's efforts to thwart this initial attempt, the Goblins travel back in time to kidnap an infant Ruby instead, leading to the Doctor going back in time to stop them and save Ruby.